thewrongjames/_/README.md

 assigns in a python dictionary, in a python readable format.
 This may ultimately change, but for now, that is all I need.
 ## Grammar
-See grammar.txt for the planned grammar
+See grammar.ebnf for the planned grammar.
+## Language Notes
+See name_notes.txt.